container-interop/container-interop/README.md

-# Containers interoperability
+# Container Interoperability

-The "container-interop" project tries to bring interoperability between DI containers through discussions and trial.
+The "container-interop" project attempts to achieve the interoperability of *container* objects (service locators, dependency injection containers, etc.), through discussions and trial, by establishing common interfaces.

+If PHP projects that provide container implementations begin to adopt these common interfaces, then PHP applications and projects that use containers can depend on the common interfaces instead of specific implementations.
+This facilitates a high-level of interoperability and flexibility that allows users to consume *any* container implementation that be be adapted to these interfaces.

-The work done here is not endorsed by the [PHP-FIG](http://www.php-fig.org/), but we adhere to its spirit and hope this project will pave the way for one or several PSRs.
+The work done in this project is not officially endorsed by the [PHP-FIG](http://www.php-fig.org/), but it is being worked on by members of PHP-FIG and other good developers.
+We adhere to the spirit and ideals of PHP-FIG, and hope this project will pave the way for one or more future PSRs.

-## Using
+## Installation

 You can install this package through Composer: